brunorijsman/rift-python/README.md

 git version 2.7.4
 </pre>

-However, if you need to install Python 3 yourself you can do so as follows:
+However, if you need to install git yourself you can do so as follows:

 <pre>
 $ <b>sudo apt-get install -y git</b>